Renting a Car in Argentina: 17 Helpful Tips and Tricks

 Want to head over the border for an Uruguay road trip?
 The same deal applies, although you’ll have to find a car rental company that will allow you to cross the border.
 You’ll also need to advise them well ahead, as rental companies need 72 hours to prepare the permit to cross the border.

 In my research, I found that most rental companies don’t allow their cars on ferries (ie. the easiest way to get to Uruguay).
-It might be easier to book a separate rental car in Uruguay.
+It might be easier to book a separate rental car in Uruguay, which is what we did.

 14. Know how to change a tyre